tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 The IETF has developed two hybrid transition models for use in TLS, IKEv2/IPsec, JOSE/COSE, and PKIX:

-* Composite certificates – A single X.509 certificate that contains a composite public key and composite signature, combining a traditional and a PQC algorithm
+* Composite certificates: A single X.509 certificate that contains a composite public key and composite signature, combining a traditional and a PQC algorithm
   {{!I-D.ietf-lamps-pq-composite-sigs}}.

-* Dual certificates – Two separate certificates, one traditional and one PQC algorithm, issued for the same identity, presented and validated together {{!RFC9763}}.
+* Dual certificates: Two separate certificates, one traditional and one PQC algorithm, issued for the same identity, presented and validated together {{!RFC9763}}.

 Another approach is using a Post-Quantum certificate,

-* PQC-only certificates – A certificate or signature that uses only a PQ algorithm ({{!I-D.ietf-lamps-dilithium-certificates}} for ML-DSA and
+* PQC-only certificates: A certificate or signature that uses only a PQ algorithm ({{!I-D.ietf-lamps-dilithium-certificates}} for ML-DSA and
   {{!I-D.ietf-lamps-x509-slhdsa}} for SLH-DSA).